flaviocopes/grav-plugin-shoppingcart/README.md

 `Shopping Cart` is a [Grav](http://github.com/getgrav/grav) plugin that adds e-commerce support to Grav.
 Currenty Stripe is the only payment method supported.

-> IMPORTANT!!!
-This plugin is currently in development as is to be considered an experimental **alpha release**.
-No backwards compatibility is guaranteed at this time.

 # Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `shoppingcart`.